Identify As A Human Does: A Pathfinder of Next-Generation Anti-Cheat Framework for First-Person Shooter Games

-Aligned with \textbf{OBS.3}, \sysspc subsystem is designed to inspect a comprehensive investigation of the consistency of a player's in-game senses and overall performances.
+Aligned with \textbf{OBS.3}, \sysspc is designed from scratch to inspect the consistency of a player's in-game senses and overall performances.

-\textbf{Embedding and Feature Grouping:} There are seven embeddings and two groups of vectors as input (\autoref{sec:Sense and Performance Features Classification}) in \sysspc, in which seven embeddings are generated by using the trained models in \syspov and two vectors are the subsets of $\vec{V}_{28}$ in \sysstats.
-Each embedding is padded to the maximum length of that in the whole dataset. $\vec{w}^{k}_{G}$ is the intermediary result from \syspov, where $k$ represents the numbering in the sequence, ${G}$ denotes the type of the temporal features.
-Each embeddings are represented in two-dimensional arrays.
-In \autoref{fig:framework} (c), $P_{1}$ to $P_{k}$ indicates different players, we exemplify with one player $P_{j}$.
-Therefore, we flatten the embeddings into one-dimensional arrays and use a dense layer with an \textit{ELU} activation function to shrink the dimensions.
-After the seven different similar groups of layers, we obtain $\varphi_{G}^{{P}_{j}}$.
-Subsequently, we divide seven different types of tensors as shown in \autoref{appx:spcfeatures}, and concatenate each group of tensors for each player.
-In which, sense vector of the temporal features is $\vec{V}_{POV}^{S} = [\varphi_{mov}^{{P}_{j}}||\varphi_{eco}^{{P}_{j}}||\varphi_{off}^{{P}_{j}}||\varphi_{aux}^{{P}_{j}}]$ and performance vector of the temporal features is $\vec{V}_{POV}^{P} = [\varphi_{wf}^{{P}_{j}}||\varphi_{elm}^{{P}_{j}}||\varphi_{dmg}^{{P}_{j}}]$.
-In terms of two vectors, we also divided $\vec{V}_{28}$ into two groups according to \autoref{appx:spcfeatures}, namely the sense vector of structured features $\vec{V}_{28}^{S}$ and the performance vector of structured features $\vec{V}_{28}^{P}$.
+\textbf{Embedding and Feature Grouping:} \sysspc takes seven embeddings and two groups of vectors as input (see \autoref{sec:Sense and Performance Features Classification}).
+The seven embeddings are generated using trained models from \syspov, while the two vectors are subsets of $\vec{V}_{28}$ from \sysstats.
+Each embedding is padded to the maximum length observed in the dataset.
+The intermediary result from \syspov, denoted as $\vec{w}^{k}_{G}$, represents temporal features, where $k$ is the sequence number and ${G}$ denotes the type of the temporal features.
+All embeddings are structured as two-dimensional arrays.
+As illustrated in \autoref{fig:framework}c, where $P_{1}$ to $P_{k}$ represent different players, we exemplify with one player $P_{j}$.
+The embeddings are first flattened and dimensionally reduced.
+After processing through seven groups of similar layers, we obtain $\varphi_{G}^{{P}_{j}}$.
+These tensors are then divided into seven types and concatenated for each player.
+In which, $\vec{V}_{POV}^{S}$ denotes the temporal sense features vector and $\vec{V}_{POV}^{P}$ denotes the temporal performance features vector.
+Similarly, the structured features vector $\vec{V}_{28}$ is divided into two groups: the sense vector $\vec{V}_{28}^{S}$ and the performance vector $\vec{V}_{28}^{P}$, as detailed in Supplemental Material E.